 Another group fresh out of the ice chest, with the fillet knives ready.
 Expect to lose as many fish as you catch, why because of the hook set.
-You lose a lot of the fish that is hooked in the side of the month which is a paper thin membrane.
-Top part of the mouth is the perfect hook set, which is the toughest part of the crappie's mouth.
+You lose a lot of the fish that is hooked on the side of the month which is a paper-thin membrane.
+The top part of the mouth is the perfect hook set, which is the toughest part of the crappie's mouth.

-Nice female taken from a creek channel, taking a fish like this on the long crappie pole is a blast.
+Nice female taken from a creek channel, landing a fish like this on the long crappie pole is a blast.

-The top photo of the under spin reel and long rod is ideal for this type of fishing.
+The top photo of the underspin reel and the long rod is ideal for this type of fishing.
 Also pictured is one of the micro-lights we use in the spring and fall with curly tail jigs.
 Just another way to catch this awesome fish.

-Just had to show you some of the cattails on this lake, they were in full form.
+I just had to show you some of the cattails on this lake, they were in full form.
 We ended the trips cleaning over 45 slabs for the big fish fry.
-Sorry for some of the blurred images, I am still getting use to my new camera, my last one got dumped in the Sipsey River the other day trout fishing below the dam.
+Sorry for some of the blurred images, I am still getting used to my new camera, my last one got dumped in the Sipsey River the other day trout fishing below the dam.